Maty12CzSk/TermOS4.0/README.md

 # TermOS 4.0

-TermOS 4.0 Backup is a fully functional minimalist operating system developed as a personal project.
-It is written in C and Assembly, focusing on core OS concepts and functionality.
+TermOS 4.0 is a fully functional minimalist operating system developed as a personal project.
+It is written in C and Assembly, focusing on core OS concepts and terminal-based functionality.

 ## Features